awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

    CALL mysql.rds_start_replication;
    ```

-1. Monitor how far the Aurora MySQL DB cluster is behind the MySQL replication master database\.
+1. Monitor how far the Aurora MySQL DB cluster is behind the MySQL replication primary database\.
 To do so, connect to the Aurora MySQL DB cluster and run the following command\.

    ```
    SHOW SLAVE STATUS;
    ```

-   In the command output, the `Seconds Behind Master` field shows how far the Aurora MySQL DB cluster is behind the MySQL master\.
-When this value is `0` \(zero\), the Aurora MySQL DB cluster has caught up to the master, and you can move on to the next step to stop replication\.
+   In the command output, the `Seconds Behind Master` field shows how far the Aurora MySQL DB cluster is behind the MySQL primary\.
+When this value is `0` \(zero\), the Aurora MySQL DB cluster has caught up to the primary, and you can move on to the next step to stop replication\.

-1. Connect to the MySQL replication master database and stop replication\.
+1. Connect to the MySQL replication primary database and stop replication\.
 To do so, run the following command\.

    ```
    CALL mysql.rds_stop_replication;